 One of the best ways to test whether or not values have potency is to observe what happens when the going gets tough.
 Nothing’s going right.
 The world seems united against you.
 Now how do you behave?

-Is it in alignment with your values?
-This is the true test of whether your values work for you and your organization – not when the sun is shining but when storm clouds gather.
+Are behaviors in alignment with your values?
+This is the true test of whether your values work for you and your organization — not when the sun is shining but when storm clouds gather.
 Do they act as guideposts for the decisions you need to make?
 If so, they’re doing their job.

-Some executives faced with such a nightmare would try to mitigate their financial and public relations risk through smokescreens, delays and denials.
+Some executives faced with such a nightmare would try to mitigate their financial and public relations risk through smokescreens, delays, and denials.